JuliaHJoo/JuliaHJoo.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'University of Washington Chorale'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
-authors:
+# authors:
-  - admin
+#  - admin
-  - Robert Ford
+#- Aleksandra Rachitskaya, MD

 # Author notes (optional)
-author_notes:
+#author_notes:
-  - 'Equal contribution'
+#  - ''
-  - 'Equal contribution'
+#  - 'presenter, PI'

-date: '2013-07-01T00:00:00Z'
+date: '2016-2018'
 doi: ''

 # Schedule page publish date (NOT publication's date).